 I grew up in a family with a psychiatrist/ psychoanalyst father and clinical psychotherapist mother.
 At the dinner table my siblings and I would compete about the correct diagnosis of my father’s anonymous patients.

 One of my sisters eventually became a psychiatric social worker and married a psychiatrist.
 The other became a clinical psychologist.
 I married a Jungian analyst.
 (No, my two children have not followed in the field.)

-Finally in medical school, (and despite all protestations), I realized that psychiatry was the one rotation where I actually got to talk to my patients about their feelings, not just their livers and lab results!
+Finally in medical school, I realized that psychiatry was the one rotation where I actually got to talk to my patients about their feelings, not just their livers and lab results!
 I could empathize with so many of them; because I, too, had experienced my own suffering.

-Ultimately I promised myself that I could become a different kind of psychiatrist than the ones I had gone to: Unlike them, I wanted to integrate the mind, body, and soul of my patients from a caring place.
+I wanted to integrate the mind, body, and soul of my patients from a caring place.
 Meanwhile, I had the great opportunity of working with several wonderful, empathic clinicians, who were not only healers, but great teachers for me.
-Since then I have been in private practice in the Bay Area, (with an office in Novato, but currently using telecommunication) for 38 years.
+Since then I have been in private practice in the Bay Area, (with an office in Bay Area, but currently using telecommunication) for 40 years.

 I wanted to integrate the mind, body, and soul of my patients from a caring placePatricia J. Stamm, MD